GoodIntentionsAssistant/gi/README.md

 Some intents require parameters to work.

 The key of the parameter is used when fetching parameters in your intent.
-If your key was 'date' in your intent you can call, `request.param('date');` and the value will be returned.
+If your key was 'date' in your intent you can call, `request.param('date');` for the value.

 If a parameter is required and is not specified by the users input request.js will change the intent to be Errors/ParametersFailed and an error message is displayed.
+This saves putting additional code into your intent to handle validation and exceptions.

 Parameters can use Entities that require live session data so delay in parsing might occur while it loads that data.
 This is the reason Parameters uses Promise.
 An example would be trying to parse an employee name.